GoogleCloudPlatform/tulip/tutorial_dialogflow.md

 5. Click on **Export & Import**

-6. On your hard drive navigate to *dialogflow* zip this folder, and then **Import from Zip** in the Dialogflow settings screen.
-These are some example chatbot dialogs called Intents.
+6. On your hard drive navigate to *dialogflow* folder in the root of this project, and zip this folder

+7. Back in DialogFlow UI, click on **Import from Zip** in the Dialogflow settings screen to import the zip file.
+This contains some the example chatbot dialogs called Intents that we used to build our Tulip Translator

 ## Test the DialogFlow agent